SALLEE HORSE VANS, INC.

 2.1.3 Carrier means Sallee Horse Vans, Inc., and each other carrier providing any part of the transportation of a Shipment.

-2.1.6 Ordinary Livestock means Livestock the transportation of which (if transported in interstate commerce) would be exempt from regulation by the Federal Highway Administration under 49 U.S.C. § 13506(a)(6)(A).
+2.1.6 Animals includes livestock identified as ordinary livestock exempt from regulation by the Federal Highway Administration under 49 U.S.C.
+Section 13506(a)(6)(A).

 2.1.7 Shipment means one or more animals tendered to Carrier on a single bill of lading for transportation, including layovers, from one or more origins to one or more destinations.
 If more than one bill of lading form is needed or as a matter of convenience is used to enable all animals comprising the Shipment to be identified, then all such bill of lading forms shall comprise and be deemed a single bill of lading.